lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{I-D.toutain-lpwan-ipv6-static-context-hc}} defines a header compression mechanism for LPWAN network based on a static context.
-The context is said static since the element values composing the context are not learned during the packet exchanges but are previously defined.
+The context is said static since the field description composing the Rules and the context are not learned during the packet exchanges but are previously defined.
 The context(s) is(are) known by both ends before transmission.

-   A context is composed of a set of rules (contexts) that are referenced by Rule IDs (identifiers).
-A rule contains an ordered list of the header fields containing à field ID (FID) and its position when repeated, a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV) which are expected in the message header.
+   A context is composed of a set of rules that are referenced by Rule IDs (identifiers).
+A rule contains an ordered list of the fields descriptions containing à field ID (FID) and its position when repeated, a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV) which are expected in the message header.
 A Matching Operator (MO) is associated to each header field description.
 The rule is selected if all the MOs fit the TVs.
-In that case, a Compression Decompression Function (CDF) associated to each field defines the link between the compressed and decompressed value for each of the header fields.
+In that case, a Compression/Decompression Action (CDA) associated to each field defines the link between the compressed and decompressed value for each of the header fields.